StefanBjornander/Fullstack/README.md

 ## Bank_Laravel_Blade

-This bank application is written in Laravel and Blade
+This bank application is written in Laravel and Blade.

 ## Bookshop_Laravel_Blade